 355. Galatians.
 A detailed exegesis of the book, with examination of the historical problems involved.
-Elective, two hours, winter semester, 1945-1946.
+Elective, two hours, fall semester, 1947-1948.
 Professor Harrison.

 356. Second Corinthians.
 A careful study of the text, with commentary prepared by the student on certain portions.
-Elective, two hours, winter semester, 1945-1946.
+Elective, two hours, winter semester, 1947-1948.
 Professor Harrison.
+Taught by Professor Bennetch, winter semester, 1945-1946.

 357. General Epistles.
 Reading and exegesis of James, 1 Peter, the Epistles of John, Jude.
-Elective, two hours, spring semester, 1945.
+Elective, two hours, fall semester, 1946.
 Professor Harrison.

 358. Pastoral Epistles.
 Exegesis of 1, 2 Timothy and Titus.
-Elective, two hours, fall semester, 1945.
-Professor Harrison.
+Elective, two hours, fall semester, 1947.
+Protessor Harrison,